devsoap/ds-gradle-vaadin/README.md

 To get started using the plugin have a look a the plugin documentation at https://docs.devsoap.com/vaadin_flow_gradle_plugin

-# Become PRO

-With a PRO subscription you will further get the following perks:

-* Early access to new features in the Gradle plugin
-* Priority treatment of bug issues on github
-* Access to PRO only documentation in DS Docs
-* A good and fuzzy feeling knowing you are supporting a Open Source project

-You can order your PRO subscription [here](https://devsoap.com/store/?product=gradle-vaadin-flow).

 # License

 This plugin is distributed under the Creative Commons Attribution-NoDerivatives 4.0 International Public License.
 For more